 Rehydrating your dry starter:

-2. Add 15 grams of room-temp water and stir to dissolve.
+2. Using a food scale, add 15 grams of room-temp water and stir to dissolve.
 It’s ok if there are some lumps.

 3. Cover loosely and let sit for 4 hours.
 This allows the yeast to “wake up.”
 Stir your starter a few times to incorporate any lumps that didn’t originally dissolve.

-4. After 4 hours, add 30 more grams of room-temp water and 30 grams of unbleached all-purpose flour.
+4. After 4 hours, add 30 more grams of room-temp water and 30 grams of organic all-purpose flour.
 Stir until there are no dry patches of flour.

-5. Cover loosely and let sit on the counter.
+5. Cover loosely and let sit on the counter for 24 hours.

-6. After 24 hours, discard half of the starter and then add 45 grams of room-temp water and 45 grams of unbleached all-purpose flour.
+6. After 24 hours, throw out half of the starter (you can eyeball this) and then add 45 grams of room-temp water and 45 grams of all-purpose flour.

 7. Cover loosely and let sit for 24 hours.

-8. Repeat steps 6 and 7 again for two more days: discard half of the starter and then add 45 grams of room-temp water and 45 grams of unbleached all-purpose flour.
-Let your starter sit loosely covered for 24 hours.
+8. Repeat steps 6 and 7 again for two more days: discard half of the starter and then add 45 grams of room-temp water and 45 grams of all-purpose flour.
+Mix and let sit loosely covered for 24 hours.

 9. Your starter should be bubbling by the end of the third or fourth day.
 Continue repeating steps 6 and 7 until your starter rises and falls.
-The timeline could vary based on the type of flour you use, the starter's temperature, etc.
+The timeline could vary based on the type of flour you use and the temperature of the starter.

 10. Once your starter is active and bubbly, move onto the next section: Maintaining and Using Your Sourdough Starter.